Twitter

 During the same year, a new processing facility No. 142 was inaugurated, enabling a dramatic expansion of space operations in Plesetsk.
 Among new satellites coming to Plesetsk were Bion and Molniya-1.
 A total of 37 spacecraft were launched during 1969.
 Along with the processing building, additional barracks and support infrastructure had to be built.

 On Feb.
-19, 1970, the first Molniya-M rocket lifted from Plesetsk with Molniya-1 satellite.
+19, 1970, the first Molniya-M rocket lifted from Plesetsk with a Molniya-1 communications satellite.

 During 1972 and 1973, processing infrastructure for new-generation Yantar reconnaissance satellites had been deployed in Plesetsk.
 The first Yantar lifted off on Jan.
 23, 1974.

 Preparations for the first space launch from Plesetsk started on February 14, 1966.
-It was launched on March 17, 1966, at 13:28 Moscow Time from Pad No. 1 on the Vostok-2 booster.
+It was launched on March 17, 1966, at 13:28 Moscow Time from Pad No. 1 on a Vostok-2 booster.
 It carried a Zenit-2 reconnaissance satellite publicly identified as Kosmos-112.
-On April 6, a more powerful Voskhod booster was launched from Plesetsk with the second-generation Zenit-4 spacecraft (Kosmos-114).
+On April 6, a more powerful Voskhod rocket variant was launched from Plesetsk with the second-generation Zenit-4 spacecraft (Kosmos-114).
 In 1967, Plesetsk took responsibility for launching Meteor satellites.

-Until June 16, 1976, 166 launches of Voskhod booster carrying surveillance satellites originated from Plesetsk, of which 155 were successful.
+Until June 16, 1976, a total of 166 launches of Voskhod booster carrying surveillance satellites originated from Plesetsk, of which 155 were successful.

 A total of six Vostok-2 rockets were launched from Plesetsk.
 They were later replaced by the Vostok-2M launcher specifically designed to deliver Meteor satellites.